triyanox/cronbake/README.md

-# Cronbake
+# Cronbake - A Powerful and Flexible Cron Job Manager powered by Bun

-Cronbake is a powerful and flexible cron job manager built with TypeScript.
+Cronbake is a powerful and flexible cron job manager built with TypeScript powered by Bun.
 It provides an easy-to-use interface for scheduling and managing cron jobs with a wide range of options and features.
 Cronbake is designed to be lightweight, efficient, and highly configurable, making it suitable for a variety of use cases.

 ## Features